 Without doubt the most popular bean; bright, sweet, complex with lovely acidity and body.
 Arabica has the most varietals, each developed to adapt the species to local environments.
 Arabica and Robusta belong to the Rubiacea plant family that have over six thousand genus or sub families.

-Robusta is gaining respect within the industry through beans like Kaapi Royale, the only Robusta that has earned the SCAA’s ‘Fine Cup’ grading.
-There’s even a Robusta Q Cupper qualification that the SCAA hopes will help grow an awareness of Robusta and assist growers with feedback to further improve quality.
-Over the last two years, roasters are discovering what a small percentage of a good Robusta can add to an espresso blend, especially as cup sizes increase.
-We stock a range of Robusta’s from India, Vietnam, Tanzania, PNG and Mexico.
+Better known as Robusta.
+Robusta has gained respect through beans like Indian Kaapi Royale, the only Robusta that has earned the SCAA’s ‘Fine Cup’ grading.
+There’s even a Robusta Q Cupper qualification.
+We stock a range of Robusta’s from India, Brazil, Mexico, PNG, Tanzania, PNG and Vietnam.